orionriker/Pterodactyl-Register/README.md

 # 📦 Pterodactyl Register
-Pterodactyl Register Module, unlike some other modules this module's register page is made with reactjs
+Pterodactyl Register Module, this is usefull if you want to have a registration page in your pterodactyl panel for your clients to register

 ## ⚙️ Configuration